eliranwong/ChatGPT-GUI/README.md

 * adjust number of choices in ChatGPT responses [How many chat completion choices to generate for each input message.]

 * adjust font size

+* use python plugins to process ChatGPT responses before they are displayed

 * save conversations for offline use